 For example, in exhibit 15.7, we see six blood pressures measures, some in range and some out.
 In the first two measurements, the patient goes from a blood pressure of 125 to 150 (out of range).
 These two measures are 20 days apart; this patient is estimated to be in the range for 12 of these 20 days.
 Similar estimates are made for every two consecutive data.
 For the second and third measurement the estimate of days in the range is 20.
 If we assume that days more than two weeks away from the measurement are unknown days, then 6 out of these 20 days are unknown days.
 The last two measurements were both within range; there are 30 days between these measures, 16 of which are unknown days.
 The total number of days the patient is in the range is 77 (56 percent), and the total number of unknown days is 22.

 [INSERT EXHIBIT]

-Exhibit 15.7 Calculation of Percent Days in Therapeutic Range
+Exhibit 15.7 Calculation of Percentage of Days in Therapeutic Range